-JIRA Bot may allow software engineers and product managers to control or query information from the popular bug tracking system JIRA, all from the comfort of a Spark room.
+JIRA Bot may allow software engineers and product managers to control or query information from the popular bug tracking system JIRA, all from the comfort of a Cisco Spark room.

 Controller bots are generally passive, waiting for someone in the room to issue a command.
 In group rooms, bots can only see messages in which they are mentioned (1:1 rooms bots can see all messages as they are automatically "mentioned").
 Your users are required to mention the bot preceding the command like

 Virtual assistants are the holy grail of chatbots.
 At minimum, an assistant should understand natural language, allowing the user to ask it questions as they would to a human.

 Recent advancements in NLP (Natural Language Processing) have made understanding natural language requests not only possible, but quite accessible to the average developer.
 Most notably, Google launched Google Cloud Natural Language API in the summer of 2016, providing syntax parsing, sentiment analysis and deep noun classification.

 Responding to natural language is a good first step but a truly exceptional assistant bot will be conversational, using past interactions to contextualize the most recent query.
 This is a very complex problem domain; luckily there are companies like API.ai providing a conversational platform built specifically for chat bots.

 One key difference between Cisco Spark Bots and regular users is that, in group rooms, bots only have access to messages in which they are mentioned.
 This means that

 messages:created webhooks only fire when the bot is mentioned in a room.